 Since its inception in 2005, we have been a participant of the Port of Long Beach’s Green Flag Program – a voluntary vessel speed reduction program that recognizes vessel operators for slowing down to 12 knots or less within 40 nautical miles of the entrance to the Port of Long Beach Harbor.
 The program has been highly successful in reducing smog-forming emissions and diesel particulates from ships.
 Each year we have earned the coveted Green Flag environmental achievement award for 100% compliance within a 12-month period.

-Similarly, we were recently honored with the 2019 “Protecting Blue Whales and Blue Skies” Gold Award for our excellent completion percentage, and also donated the bonus to support the successful implementation of environmental programs in 2020.
-The Program aims to cut air pollution and protect endangered whales by requesting vessels to reduce speeds to 10 knots or less in the San Francisco Bay Area and the Santa Barbara Channel region.
+Similarly, we actively participate in the “Protecting Blue Whales and Blue Skies” Vessel Speed Reduction incentive program for the Southern California Region and San Francisco Bay Area in California.
+The Program aims to cut air pollution and protect endangered whales by requesting vessels to reduce speeds to 10 knots or less in the San Francisco Bay Area and the Southern California Region.
 As the program is voluntary, the awards carry prestigious recognition and appreciation from many entities including, CARB, AQMD and many Air Pollution Control Districts as well as from many California State Assembly and Senate districts, as well as U.S. Congressional recognition.

 We have recently signed an agreement with Double Rich Limited who will provide fuel oil with a sulfur content that does not exceed 0.5% m/m in order to comply with new regulations set forth by the International Maritime Organization (IMO), as well as to help our fleet better fulfil the amendment of Annex VI in the International Convention for the Prevention of Pollution from Ships (MARPOL).